 It used to be thought that children should be protected from difficult pasts, but the veil of shame over adoption has certainly been lifted.
 In more recent years, adoption professionals have increasingly advised that adoptees do better, emotionally, in the long term by having more information about the birth family of origin.
 One thing I know for sure is that adoptive parents have wide and varied opinions on the topic.
 Factors that play into this can be fear, insecurity, addictions issues in the birth parents, unsafe behavior in the birth parents, and concern over the influence on the child, or even the pain or emotional roller coaster the child might go on when being faced with some facts from his or her past.
 I know families who are very open about adoption, some that are begrudgingly open about adoption, and some that wish closed adoptions were not a thing of the past.
 No matter where you fall on this spectrum, it is important to understand that familial opinions on birth family or openness are usually of little concern to the adoptee.
 Some adoptees will be natural seekers—wanting, and maybe craving birth family connections possibly more than you ever imagined, despite your opinion or ideas on the matter.

 I have a seeker.
 One of my adoptive children is incredibly keen to know and meet and love her extended family.
 Our family supports three very open adoptions, and although it isn’t always easy, I have felt affirmed that we are doing the right thing.
 All of our children have thrived in open adoptions, but one child in particular just can’t quite get enough.
 We get lots of questions.
 Who do I look like?
 Who do I act like?
 Who are my biological grandparents, and where do those family members live?
 Who else out there am I related to?
-If you have an adoptive child who is a seeker, it is likely that his or her desire and drive will not go away.
+If you have an adoptive child who is a seeker, likely, his or her desire and drive will not go away.
 For some adoptive parents, that invokes feelings of dismay or maybe dread.
 For others, it’s possibly excitement, a challenge, or any other range of emotion.
 Either way, many times a seeker will press on with or without your help because the desire to know who he or she is cannot be squelched.
 Because children need our unconditional love, guidance, and support, I think that it is so important that parents push aside personal discomfort to walk this journey with the child.
-If there are concerns for safety, that is all the more reason to be right there with your child, helping the child navigate this.
+If there are safety concerns, that is all the more reason to be right there with your child, helping the child navigate this.
 While all parents deal with insecurities over whether he or she is doing a good job as a parent, and a million other little insecurities, adoptive parents do have considerably more on their shoulders.
 We deal with the opinions of others, possible medical or neurobehavioral issues, past sadness about infertility, or lost pregnancies, the list goes on and on.
 I truly believe that adoptive parents must work to push any hindrances aside to be fully available for the child.
 We may decide, given a child’s age, that he or she is too young, or not ready for new or increased contact.
 But, for every child, there comes an age where that decision is right out of our hands.
 There is no set age but rather depends on the child’s own behavior and maturity.
 A child of 8 years old actively searching on social media for family members will need you to come alongside a lot sooner than a curious 15-year old who is asking you how to start the process.
 There is no way to predict how our kids will react, but I have seen 9-year-olds rummage through an old phone book, looking for potential relative matches to phone, and I’ve seen young teens run away from home to go look for a birth parent.
 Long before it gets to this point, if you are seeing any signs of intense seeking, it is time to support this child.
 Your child will be safer with you on his or her side, and it should create positive memories for that child to look back on if you are an advocate rather than an adversary in that search.
 So, how do you support a seeker?

 As the adoptive parent, or another supportive adult in the child’s life, you may not ever fully understand why the child feels the way he does.
 That is ok, you don’t have to.
 You do, however, need to have grace and empathy.
 Sometimes, a child of adoption struggles with a deep hole inside of him that he so desperately wants to fill with the birth family, and it does not matter how bad his past is.
 It might not matter that he was neglected or abused by his family of origin, and it might not matter that pain is laced through this decision to connect.
 What matters to some kids is being with those people, individual roots, and knowing those roots.
 When we lock horns with someone and disagree, again and again, it can cause both sides to entrench more fully in a personal stance.
 This pitting against one another would be a sad outcome for adoptive parents and adoptees.
 An adoptee will eventually get old enough to do whatever he pleases and to seek whomever he pleases.
 By being empathetic early, and immediately, you protect your relationship, which is paramount to everything else.